ChannelSearch

 AppMenu

 Application menu / drop-down to be displayed when clicked on MenuIcon.
 Prop is consumed only by the SearchBar component.
-The SearchBar component is only available with the use of the theming v2.
 No default component is provided by the SDK.
 The library does not provide any CSS for AppMenu.
 Consult the customization tutorial on how to add AppMenu to your application.
 The component is passed a prop close, which is a function that can be called to hide the app menu (e.g. on menu item selection).

 TypeDefault